spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-glue-api/install-the-cart-glue-api.md

-Follow the steps below to install Cart feature API.
+This document describes how to integrate the [Cart](/docs/pbc/all/cart-and-checkout/cart-feature-overview/cart-feature-overview.html) feature API into a Spryker project.

 ## Prerequisites

-To start feature integration, overview and install the following features and Glue APIs:
+To start feature integration, integrate the required features and Glue APIs:

 | NAME                   | VERSION          | INTEGRATION GUIDE                                                                                                                                                |
 |------------------------|------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|